Serrof/swiftt/README.md

 but it is less computationally efficient and is not the path followed by *swiftt*.
 Note that an alternative, in a similar fashion to how multiplication is treated, is to use recursive formulas on the normalized derivatives themselves [11].
-It can outperform composition with univariate truncated series and is implemented here for some functions of univariate Taylor expansions.
+It can outperform composition with univariate truncated series and is implemented here for some functions of Taylor expansions.

 #### Derivation and anti-derivation operators